 Have you ever been curious about how perfumes are made or wanted to create your perfect scent?
 At Fragonard’s Musée du Parfum you can become a perfumer’s apprentice and create your own personal Eau de Cologne!
 At the workshop you’ll learn all about how traditional French perfume is made using ingredients sourced from Provence.
 Each course is led by one of Fragonard’s expert perfume makers who are ready to teach you how to create your unique fragrance.
 You’ll leave with a ton of knowledge and a bottle of your signature scent.

 Perfume mixing classes at Fragonard’s Musée du Parfum usually costs 95€ per person.
-For a limited time, you can get FREE entry into a class by signing up with INSIDR.
-Just send us an email at email@example.com and we’ll handle the rest!
+For a few limited slots, you can get FREE entry into a class by signing up with INSIDR.
+Simply download this special voucher and use it to claim a free spot!

 Free Walking Tours